eparamasari/eparamasari/README.md

 🔭 Additionally, I have six years of experience in a managerial position at a multinational company, where I worked with 30 departments in four different countries, reduced costs in our environmental projects by 60%, and initiated 15+ new programs; and a few years in sustainability consulting, working mostly in impact assessment and environmental data analysis.

-✨ My extensive experience of working in an international environment and passion for learning foreign languages & cultures have also enhanced my intercultural sensitivity.
+✨ My extensive experience working in an international environment and passion for learning foreign languages & cultures have also enhanced my intercultural sensitivity.

 ⚡ When not at work, I'll be travelling with my family, learning new languages, reading, writing rap songs, or playing basketball.
-  I also enjoy participating in DS/ML/AI competitions/hackathons with my fellow ladies at AI Wonder Girls.
+  I also enjoy participating in data science hackathons with my fellow ladies at AI Wonder Girls.